COVID-19 Legal Update: Government's Advice to Employers About the CoronavirusPDF

 In addition to guidance from OSHA, employers also should follow the CDC's latest guidance for any country to which employees may travel.
 Currently the CDC recommends postponing all non-essential travel to at least China, Italy, South Korea and Iran.
 It is wise to avoid sending employees for work travel to any countries on the CDC's "Warning Level 3" list if at all possible.
 It also is recommended to be aware of where any employees may be traveling for non-work reasons and to take all remedial actions possible concerning any employees who may return from a country on the CDC's list after traveling there for any reason.
 Employees who exhibit symptoms of infection or who return from travel to areas experiencing outbreaks may be required to submit to quarantine and/or medical evaluation and clearance before they return to work consistent with the Americans with Disabilities Act.

 For more information about recommendations from the DOL, click here.
-For more information about guidance from the CDC, click here.
 For assistance drafting and implementing coronavirus-related employment policies and guidance, please contact a member of Robinson Bradshaw's Employment and Labor Practice Group.